LummiGhost/LummiGhost/README.md

 ### Hello there! 👋

+I'm LummiGhost.
+(Double 'm' because "LumiGhost" is already used.)

 I'm a software developer who enjoys coding in my spare time.
 I recently graduated and am constantly learning new skills to improve my craft.
 The projects you find here are purely side projects, so updates might not be as frequent, as I work on them when inspiration strikes.

 I recently changed my GitHub username from EadderYin to LummiGhost, as a way to motivate myself to leave behind my old habits and embrace a more disciplined approach to my work.